Week One

 Day #4: Respect Indigeneity and Right Relationship

-01 Learn Experiences of and access to love, wellbeing and belonging are impacted by history and the context in which people live and grow.
+01 Learn Experiences of and access to love, wellbeing and belonging are impacted by history and the situations in which people live and grow.
 The current dominant food system in North America is directly connected to the colonial patterns that have been practiced here for hundreds of years.
 These practices have othered and oppressed Indigenous peoples and their communities with devastating impacts to their wellbeing.
 Penobscot lawyer, activist and teacher, Sherri Mitchell (Weh’na Ha’mu Kwasset) defines colonization as “the act of appropriating or forcibly overtaking a place and exerting control over it.”
 The process of “settling” this

 Day #3: Embrace Fierce Love

 01 Learn What’s love got to do with racial equity and social justice?
-The Reverend Dr. Jacqui Lewis, Senior Minister at the Middle Collegiate Church (a 900-member multiracial, multicultural, and inclusive congregation in New York City) and curator of the Revolutionary Love Conference, explains – “Racism is a putrid, festering hole in our nation’s soul, and that will only change when we have the courage to love a different way.
+The Reverend Dr. Jacqui Lewis, Senior Minister at the Middle Collegiate Church (a 900-member multiracial, multicultural, and inclusive congregation in New York City) and curator of the Revolutionary Love Conference, explains – “Racism is a putrid, festering hole in our nation’s soul, and that will only change when we have the courage to love in a different way.
 That love must become an everyday spiritual practice, like flossing or brushing our teeth.”
-And Dr. Gail Christopher, long-time social justice advocate and catalyst of the Truth,
+And Dr. Gail Christopher, long-time social justice advocate and catalyst of the

 Day #2: Embrace Wellbeing and Belonging